DanialArab/my_AWS_ML_Specialty_Exam/README.md

 You can use a host of other cross-validation methods, depending on your requirements.
 If you have a **small dataset, for instance, consider Leave-one-out cross-validation** or, as mentioned above, K-fold cross-validation.
 Or you might use the **Stratified K-fold cross-validation** when you have **imbalanced data**.
 Just remember that these techniques increase the computational power needed during training.

++ **Cross-validation techniques increase the computational power needed for the training**

 ## References: